timofeysie/point-cloud-annotator/docs/point-cloud-loading-issue.md

 See: docs/RECOMMENDATIONS.md

+For a short-term implementation, I used a development mock to unblock work.

+A long-term: switch to an alternative library would be another option.
+This would prefer @pnext/three-loader if the Three.js version can be resolved, or find another working alternative.

 ## Attempted Solutions

 We've tried the following approaches, all of which resulted in the same "Unsupported file type" error: